What Is the Typical Recovery Time After Endovascular Interventions

 • Resumption of office work or light physical activities

-• Gradual increase in walking distances and daily tasks
+• Gradual increase in walking distance and daily tasks

 • Follow-up imaging to assess treatment effectiveness